transceptor-technology/dutycalls.me.docs/docs/integrations.md

 {
     "title": "Title of the event message",
     "text": "A message describing the event.",
-    "url": "An URL that points towards the relevent page in the application."
+    "url": "A HTTPS URL that points towards the relevent page in the application."
 }
 ```